lightscalar/pyro/README.md

     pass
 ```

-Now you have a `User` class.
+Now we have a `User` class.
 Before we do anything else, however, we'll need to
 connect a database.
 We assume you have a MongoDB server running somewhere.
 If
 that is not the case, get [MongoDB](https://goo.gl/pbiPSB) installed and
 running on your system.
 Then, create a database object and attach it to the